 One incredibly popular silhouette from the brand during the 90s is called the DC Legacy.
 This sneaker was released in 1998 and was perceived as an innovative skate shoe as the technicalities of running shoes inspired it.
 The Legacy shoe was Colin McCay and Danny Way's signature model and came equipped with a TPU arch system in the midsole and a few other cushioning elements.

 Two decades after its introduction, DC decided to resurrect the line via a number of slimmed down iterations.
-One of these modern versions is called the DC Legacy 98 Slim S, which stands out from its immediate siblings by featuring a Super Suede upper that provides 50% more durability compared to the standard suede material.
+One of these modern versions is called the DC Legacy 98 Slim and the DC Legacy 98 Slim S. The latter pair stands out from its immediate siblings by featuring a Super Suede upper that provides 50% more durability compared to the standard suede material.
 The shoe comes in three colorway options.
 Check the DC Legacy 98 Slim S in White/ Yellow / Blue, Black/ Grey, or Black / Orange / Grey.

 - Leather overlays with straps and internal elastics help keep the tongue central and in place.